 Only public school teachers must be certified (Section 21-1).

 Not required by statute.

 This is an example of a compliance letter that should only be sent in response to a contact from a state school official.

 Attendance does NOT mean sitting at a desk for five hours.
 Homeschooling, by its very nature, incorporates a wide variety of experiences.
 Homeschoolers do not need to keep any records of attendance in Illinois.

 Home-schooling in Illinois is considered to be a form of private education.
-Parents who choose to educate their children at home are under a legal obligation to meet the minimum requirements stated in Illinois Compulsory Attendance Law (Section 26-1 of the Illinois School Code).
+Parents who choose to educate their children at home are under a legal obligation to meet the minimum requirements stated in Illinois’ Compulsory Attendance Law (Section 26-1 of the Illinois School Code).
+Parents who choose to educate their children at home are obligated to teach their children “…the branches of education taught to children of corresponding age and grade in the public schools” and they are further obligated to offer instruction in these core courses in the English language.
+The “branches of education” include language arts; mathematics; biological and physical sciences; social sciences; fine arts; and physical development and health.
 From the Illinois State Department of Education.

 From Illinois House.